CTAN Comprehensive TeX Archive Network

 ========

-beamer or prosper is that it allows the user to define an arbitrary
+powerdot is that it allows the user to define an arbitrary number of layouts

-number of slide styles and switch between these styles from slide to
+and switch between these layouts from slide to slide.
+For examle, the default

 definitions should be put in a separate sty file.
 Currently the package comes